-- 38. The decision filed may be enforced or reviewed pursuant to Wisconsin State Statutes Chapter 788. - 39.
-If the decision or award is rendered in favor of the attorney to the dispute, the decision shall terminate the dispute and further provide that within 30 days: - (a) The client shall pay that amount of the disputed legal fees and/or associated costs contained in the decision. - (b) The client shall pay interest, computed under Rule 10, if the entire award is not paid within 30 days of the date of the decision, under Rule 34. - (c) The attorney shall return to the client any client documents that the attorney is holding (except for copies made at the expense of the attorney, which may be retained). - (d) The attorney representing the client in any pending litigation or other matter, which gave rise to the dispute, if necessary and at the request of the client, shall stipulate to the substitution of new counsel in any such litigation or matter. - 40.
-If the decision or award is rendered in favor of the client to the dispute, the decision shall terminate the dispute and further provide that within 30 days: - (a) The attorney shall return any funds or other property of the client held by the attorney in excess of the amount of the award. - (b) The attorney shall release, remove or dismiss any lien in excess of the amount of the award the attorney claimed or filed concerning the dispute without any cost to the client but with written notice to the client. - (c) The attorney shall return to the client any client documents that the attorney is holding (except for copies made at the expense of the attorney, which may be retained) - (d) If the attorney is representing the client in any pending litigation or other matter, at the request of the client, the attorney shall stipulate to the substitution of new counsel in any such litigation or matter and return to client any documents or file the attorney is holding (except for copies made at the expense of the attorney, which may be retained).
+- 44. The decision filed may be enforced or reviewed pursuant to Wisconsin State Statutes Chapter 788. - 45.
+If the decision or award is rendered in favor of the attorney to the dispute, the decision shall terminate the dispute and further provide that within 30 days: - (a) The client shall pay that amount of the disputed legal fees and/or associated costs contained in the decision. - (b) The client shall pay interest, computed under Rule 13, if the entire award is not paid within 30 days of the date of the decision. - (c) The attorney shall return to the client any client documents that the attorney is holding (except for copies made at the expense of the attorney, which may be retained). - (d) The attorney representing the client in any pending litigation or other matter, which gave rise to the dispute, if necessary and at the request of the client, shall stipulate to the substitution of new counsel in any such litigation or matter.

+- 46. If the decision or award is rendered in favor of the client to the dispute, the decision shall terminate the dispute and further provide that within 30 days: - (a) The attorney shall return any funds or other property of the client held by the attorney in excess of the amount of the award. - (b) The attorney shall pay interest, computed under Rule 13, if the entire award is not paid within 30 days of the date of the decision. - (c) The attorney shall release, remove or dismiss any lien in excess of the amount of the award the attorney claimed or filed concerning the dispute without any cost to the client but with written notice to the client. - (d) The attorney shall return to the client any client documents that the attorney is holding (except for copies made at the expense of the attorney, which may be retained) - (e) If the attorney is representing the client in any pending litigation or other matter, at the request of the client, the attorney shall stipulate to the substitution of new counsel in any such litigation or matter and return to client any documents or file the attorney is holding (except for copies made at the expense of the attorney, which may be retained).